IIIF/training/dhsi/day-one/cantaloupe.md

 Now the next time you request an image, your browser will be prompted to ask you for the username and password.
 Once supplied, your browser will re-request the image using the supplied authentication information.

-Basic Auth is not a strong security, so in full production you'll probably want to implement a more secure policy.
+Basic Auth is not a strong security protocol, so in full production you'll probably want to implement a more secure policy.
 That's a more complicated endeavor, but the `delegates.rb` file is the place where you would implement such a policy.

-Have a look at the other comments in this file as it gives several examples of other kinds of customizations that can be implemented viat the `CustomDelegate` class
+Have a look at the other comments in this `delegates.rb` files as it gives several examples of other kinds of customizations that can be implemented via the `CustomDelegate` class